 Green tripe is called green not because of its colour but because it is untouched, unbleached, and untreated, though it is usually lightly rinsed.
 While green tripe can be tinted green due to grass or hay eaten by the host animal, it's predominantly brown.

 Like many products, green tripe comes in many different qualities.
 For your pet's best health and nutrition, make sure the green tripe you feed is:

-Using frozen green beef tripe as a regular part of your dog's raw diet, or just as a meal topper or treat for whatever type of food your dog thrives on is a great way to reap the benefits of raw tripe.
-One of our favourite Canadian brands is Naturawls Green Beef Tripe.
+Using frozen green beef tripe as a regular part of your dog's raw diet, or just as a meal topper or treat is a great way to reap the benefits of raw tripe.
+One of our favourite Canadian brands is Naturawls Green Beef Tripe

-For all of our non-raw feeders out there, frozen tripe might seem like a stinky and messy option.
-Don't worry, you can still get many of the benefits of raw green tripe in a convenient and easier to feed option.
+Frozen tripe might seem like a stinky and messy option for all of our non-raw feeders out there.
+Don't worry, you can still get many of the benefits of green tripe in a convenient and easier-to-feed option.

 Freeze-dried green tripe, like the K9 Naturals Lamb Green Tripe Booster, is still raw, but the freeze-drying process leaves a soft, crumbly pellet of tripe that can be sprinkled over your pet's meals.
 You can also rehydrate the pellets for a wet food texture that will boost the moisture content of your pet's meal.

 Another easy way to offer your dog tripe is to feed a dehydrated dog food that contains fresh tripe, like ZiwiPeak Air-Dried Tripe & Lamb Dog Food.
 This diet is air-dried, giving it a chewy jerky texture that can be fed as is.